geosoft-as/jsonwelllogformat/Petrel/README.md

 # Accessing JSON Well Log Format files with Petrel

-[Petrel](https://www.software.slb.com/products/petrel) is a powerful software system by [Schlumberger](https://slb.com) that is used in the exploration and production sector of the petroleum industry.
+[Petrel](https://www.software.slb.com/products/petrel) is a powerful exploration software system by [Schlumberger](https://slb.com) for the petroleum industry.

 The code available here is an _Ocean_ (Petrel 3rd-party plugin) module for importing files in the JSON Well Log Format into Petrel.